smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 ## Images

-To insert an image on a page, I save the image to the same folder as the markdown file, and give it the same base filename as the markdown file, with a number at the end if there are multiple images.
+To insert an image on a page, I save the image to the same folder as the Markdown file, and give it the same base filename as the Markdown file, with a number at the end if there are multiple images.
 So `filename.md` might embed `filename-1.jpg` and `filename-2.jpg`.
 I experimented with putting all the images in a separate folder, but I prefer them together with base file.

-The markdown syntax for inserting an image is:
+The Markdown syntax for inserting an image is:
 ```
 ![](filename.jpg)
 ```